 A Cosmetic Overhaul

-Although the bones of our 110-year-old house/inn are solid, when we bought the property it was in dire need of a cosmetic overhaul, so every inch of paint, wallpaper, bedding, linen, carpet, window covering, etc., etc., etc., is our handy work.
+The bones of our 110-year-old house/inn are solid.
+However, when we bought the property it was in dire need of a cosmetic overhaul.
+Every inch of paint, wallpaper, bedding, linen, carpet, window covering, etc., is our handy work.
 Yes, we did hire help, but the creation is all ours.
-After being known as the Hersey House Bed and Breakfast for 27 years, we changed the name to Abigail’s Bed and Breakfast Inn, because it was long overdue.
+After being known as the Hersey House Bed and Breakfast for 27 years, we changed the name to Abigail’s Bed and Breakfast Inn.
+It was long overdue.
 And because, well, it’s a better name!

 Abigail's B&B - Ashland, OR